Cascaded integrator–comb filter

-In digital signal processing, a cascaded integrator–comb (CIC) is an optimized class of finite impulse response (FIR) filter combined with an interpolator or decimator.

-A CIC filter consists of one or more integrator and comb filter pairs.
-In the case of a decimating CIC, the input signal is fed through one or more cascaded integrators, then a down-sampler, followed by one or more comb sections (equal in number to the number of integrators).
-An interpolating CIC is simply the reverse of this architecture, with the down-sampler replaced with a zero-stuffer (up-sampler).
+In digital signal processing, a cascaded integrator–comb (CIC) is a computationally efficient class of low-pass finite impulse response (FIR) filter that chains N number of integrator and comb filter pairs (where N is the filter's order) to form a decimator or interpolator.
+In a decimating CIC, the input signal is first fed through N integrator stages, followed by a down-sampler, and then N comb stages.
+An interpolating CIC (e.g. Figure 1) has the reverse order of this architecture, but with the down-sampler replaced with a zero-stuffer (up-sampler).

-The CIC filter
+Operation

-CIC filters were invented by Eugene B. Hogenauer, and are a class of FIR filters used in multi-rate digital signal processing.
-The CIC filter finds applications in interpolation and decimation.
-Unlike most FIR filters, it has a decimator or interpolator built into the architecture.
-The figure at the right shows the Hogenauer architecture for a CIC interpolator.
+CIC filters were invented by Eugene B. Hogenauer in 1979 (published in 1981), and are a class of FIR filters used in multi-rate digital signal processing.

-The system function for the composite CIC filter referenced to the high sampling rate, fs is:
+Unlike most FIR filters, it has a down-sampler or up-sampler in the middle of the structure, which converts between the high sampling rate of $f_s$ used by the integrator stages and the low sampling rate of $\tfrac{f_s}{R}$ used by the comb stages.